 I like to take a high potency probiotic with me like this one.
 Bacteria counts in probiotics are typically measured at the time of bottling and will decline over time.
 Though I try and keep mine refrigerated while I’m away, starting out with a fresh, high potency option helps ensure there are still active little guys in there by the end of my trip too.

-I get severe motion sickness whether I'm in a car (even if I'm driving), plane, bus or train.
+I get severe motion sickness whether I’m in a car (even if I’m driving), plane, bus or train.
 I have found that ginger is one of the most consistently effective remedies for motion sickness for me.
-I take it every two hours beginning two hours before I leave my house on a travel day and don't stop until I land.
+It’s essential for my natural first aid kit.
+I take it every two hours beginning two hours before I leave my house on a travel day and don’t stop until I land.
 Yes, this is a bit much but it works.
-As an extra bonus they are anti-inflammatory and great for overall digestion.
+As an extra bonus, they are anti-inflammatory and great for overall digestion.